Radial Shockwave Therapy

 Therapeutic shockwaves were initially introduced medically for eliminating kidney stones.
 It was noticed however that this treatment also had positive effects on accelerating bone and soft tissue healing.

-Radial Shockwave Therapy, also known as Extracorporeal Shockwave Therapy, uses compressed air to drive a projectile within a cylinder inside the hand piece into a shock transmitter.
-This produces a high energy acoustic shockwave which transmits pulses into the underlying tissue.
+Radial Shockwave Therapy, also known as Extracorporeal Shockwave Therapy, uses compressed air to drive a projectile within a cylinder inside the handpiece into a shock transmitter.
+This produces a high energy acoustic shockwave that transmits pulses into the underlying tissue.
 It does not involve electrical pulses, but a mechanical impulse to the site of injury.

-RSWT is a non-invasive, drug free treatment for chronic and sub-acute injuries, with proven benefits in pain reduction and reducing recovery times.
-Clinical studies report success rates of above 75%.
+RSWT is a non-invasive, drug-free treatment for chronic and sub-acute injuries, with proven benefits in pain reduction and reducing recovery times.
+Clinical studies report success rates of above 80%.

 RSWT is used to stimulate the body’s natural healing process.
-The acoustic wave interacts with the tissues of the body, leading to a number of beneficial effects including:
+The acoustic wave interacts with the tissues of the body, leading to several beneficial effects including:

 - Pain Reduction